ianxm/gimp-comic-book/readme.md

     the smaller image may be sufficient and we don't want to resize it unnecessarily.

+    If there is a selection, we save it to a channel and dismiss it.
+It is used later when we index the background colors.

     The next thing we do to the image is to lighten it.
 We apply `curves` and then a `softglow` filter.
 We skip both of these if the `lightness` parameter was set to zero.
 The `curves` operation